Italian irredentism: Fascism and World War II

 In 1923, Mussolini temporarily occupied Corfu, using irredentist claims based on minorities of Italians in the island, the Corfiot Italians.
-Similar tactics may have been used towards the islands around the Kingdom of Italy – through the pro-Italian Maltese, Corfiot Italians and Corsican Italians – in order to control the Mediterranean sea (his Mare Nostrum, from the Latin "Our Sea").
+Similar tactics may have been used towards the islands around the Kingdom of Italy – through the Maltese Italians, Corfiot Italians and Corsican Italians in order to control the Mediterranean sea (his Mare Nostrum, from the Latin "Our Sea").

-In the 1930s Mussolini promoted the development of an initial italian irredentism in Durres, in order to occupy all Albania later.
-Durres (called "Durazzo" in italian) has been for centuries during the Middle Ages a city with territory under control of the italian states (Naples, Sicily, Venice) and many italians settled there.
-In 1938 was created the Durazzo section of the Albania Fascist Party that was formed by some citizens of the city with distant & recent italian roots (they started the local italian irredentism).
-In 1939 all Albania was occupied and united to the Kingdom of Italy: Italian citizens (more than 11000) began to settle in Albania as colonists and to own land in 1940, so that they could gradually transform it into Italian territory.The italianization of Albania was one of Mussolini's plans.
+In the 1930s Mussolini promoted the development of an initial Italian irredentism in Durrës, in order to occupy all of Albania later.
+Durrës (called "Durazzo" in Italian) has been for centuries, during the Middle Ages, a city with territory under the control of the Italian states (Naples, Sicily, Venice), and many Italians settled there.
+The Durazzo section of the Albania Fascist Party was created in 1938, which was formed by some citizens of the city with distant and recent Italian roots (they started the local Italian irredentism).
+In 1939, all of Albania was occupied and united to the Kingdom of Italy: Italian citizens (more than 11,000) began to settle in Albania as colonists and to own land in 1940 so that they could gradually transform it into Italian territory.
+The italianization of Albania was one of Mussolini's plans.

 During World War II, large parts of Dalmatia were annexed by Italy into the Governorship of Dalmatia from 1941 to 1943.
 Corsica and Nice were also administratively annexed by Italy in November 1942.
-Malta was heavily bombed, but was not occupied due to Erwin Rommel's request of diverting to North Africa the forces that had been prepared for the invasion of the island.
+Malta was heavily bombed, but was not occupied due to Erwin Rommel's request to divert to North Africa the forces that had been prepared for the invasion of the island.